jeffprosise/Cognitive-Services/README.md

 # Cognitive-Services
-Samples demonstrating how to build intelligent apps with Microsoft Cognitive Services
+Samples demonstrating how to build intelligent apps with Azure Cognitive Services